What we know about the search for escaped Pennsylvania inmate Danelo Cavalcante

 "What was perhaps overlooked was the fact that addressing the single point of physical countermeasures should have been bolstered by additional means," Holland said on Wednesday.
 "We are addressing that."

-The prison is also considering caging in the top of the yard and staffing more guards to supervise recreation times.
+The prison is also considering caging in all eight exercise yards at the prison and staffing more guards to supervise recreation times.

 What's happening with the search?